Nico Hoerner Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.58 team ERA that ranks 20th across all league pitching staffs.
+- The Marlins have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.

-- Marlins pitchers combine to rank 21st in baseball in home runs given up (32 total, 1.2 per game).
+- Marlins pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Luzardo gets the start for the Marlins, his sixth of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts in 27 1/3 innings pitched.
+- Cabrera (1-2) gets the starting nod for the Marlins in his sixth start of the season.
+He's put together a 4.91 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- In his most recent time out on Sunday, the lefty tossed 4 1/3 innings against the Cleveland Guardians, allowing four earned runs while surrendering eight hits.
+- The righty's most recent appearance came on Monday against the Atlanta Braves, when he tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.

+- In five games this season, the 25-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.